What is smart home technology?

 Smart home technology allows homeowners to control gadgets, devices and home appliances using a smartphone or tablet through an internet connection.
 This helps with home security, convenience and even cost savings.

 Home automation has been around for a long time, but the emergence of smartphones and Wi-Fi has made the technology more convenient and affordable.
-It might sound like science fiction, but you can now control all of the appliances in your home right from your smartphone.
+You can effortlessly control and receive notifications from home devices from anywhere using a connected device, such as a smartphone.

 1. Smart home security system

-If your home is supposed to be empty during your family getaway, Piper should notify you with a phone call, text, or email if, for instance, a window is opened or it detects a loud noise on your property.
-You can even see a video of what caught its attention on your phone.
+If your home is supposed to be empty during your family getaway, many home security systems have the capability to notify you with a phone call, text or email if, for instance, a window is opened or a loud noise is detected on your property.

-Let’s say you rushed to work in the morning and forgot to turn the TV off.
-With the Belkin WeMo smart power outlet, you can use your home Wi-Fi network to control lights with a smartphone.
-This home automation technology can even tell you how much power or energy you use on your electronics, giving you valuable insight into which electronics and appliances are costing you the most each month.
+With smart plugs or smart outlets, you can use your home Wi-Fi network to control lights with a smartphone or other connected device.
+This home automation technology can tell you how much power or energy you use on your electronics, giving you valuable insight into which electronics and appliances are costing you the most each month.
 Check out our summer energy savings guide for help cutting down on energy consumption from your electronics and more.